kubevirt/kubevirtci/cluster-up/cluster/kind-k8s-sriov-1.14.2/README.md

 The KubeVirt containers are built on the local machine and are the pushed to a registry which is exposed at `localhost:5000`.

+This version also expects to have sriov-enabed nics on the current host, and will move all the physical interfaces and virtual interfaces into the `kind`'s cluster node so that they can be used through multus.

 ## Bringing the cluster up

 ```bash